-The experiments in Section \ref{sec:experiments} show that the out-of-bag conformal prediction sets exhibit an empirical coverage close to the specified nominal level.
-Since this calibration sample free conformalization procedure, introduced in \cite{johansson2014}, does not share the same formal coverage property (\ref{eq:mvp}) of split conformal prediction, this empirical performance motivates the search for an adequate theoretical basis.
-Although there is no complete theory for the coverage properties of out-of-bag conformal prediction sets, the heuristic argument presented below aims to convey some understanding of the theoretical underpinnings behind the empirically observed behavior.
-To simplify the discussion and to emphasize the generality of the argument, we frame our exposition to the case of standard regression problems with linear response, using the simplest possible conformity score.
+The experiments in Section \ref{sec:experiments} show that the out-of-bag conformal prediction sets exhibit empirical coverage close to the specified nominal level.
+Since this calibration-sample-free conformalization procedure, introduced in \cite{johansson2014}, does not share the same formal coverage property (\ref{eq:mvp}) of split conformal prediction, this empirical performance motivates the search for an adequate theoretical basis.
+To simplify the discussion and to emphasize the generality of the argument, we frame our exposition in terms of standard regression problems with linear response, using the simplest possible conformity score.
 The argument extends directly to more general settings.

 The loss of the coverage property (\ref{eq:mvp}) when we move from split conformal prediction to the out-of-bag procedure is due to the fact that we no longer have the same predictive model being used to compute each of the underlying conformity scores.
 In fact, the use of out-of-bag predictions to compute the training sample conformity scores implies that each score is computed using a different predictive model: the subforest for which the training sample unit stayed out-of-bag during the bootstrap process.
-This modification breaks the original distributional symmetry making the conformity scores no longer exchangeable.
-Our strategy is to symmetrize the out-of-bag conformal prediction procedure making two practically prohibitive changes.
-First, we consider an idealized random forest built from an exhaustive bootstrap process which includes all possible bootstrap samples.
+This modification breaks the original distributional symmetry, making the conformity scores no longer exchangeable.
+Our strategy is to symmetrize the out-of-bag conformal prediction procedure by making two practically prohibitive changes.
+First, we consider an idealized random forest built from an exhaustive bootstrap process that includes all possible bootstrap samples.
 Second, we add the future sample unit to the training sample.
 If we are able to move from this idealized scenario to an actual random forest, controlling the distribution of some specific differences, then we can show that the out-of-bag conformal prediction sets satisfy a coverage property with a lower bound close to the one established for split conformal prediction in Section \ref{sec:score}.